soumyadipdas37/finescoop.github.io/source/_posts/campaigners_fear_traffic_congestion_will_spiral_out_of_control_this_week.md

 Pop-up bike lanes with protected space for cycling, wider pavements, and cycle and bus-only corridors are part of the £250 million scheme.
 Earlier this month it was also reported  that there was also growing unrest over the changes to street landscapes in areas such as Oxfordshire, Cambridgeshire and Crystal Palace in South London.
 Islington Council intends to turn a third of its roads into 'people friendly streets' by the end of 2020 using bollards, no entry signs and cameras to close 'rat-runs'.
-Responding to claims the road closures were 'anti working class', Islington Council leader Richard Watts tweeted: 'Car ownership in inner-London is linked to income.
+Responding to claims the road closures were 'anti working class', Islington Council leader Richard Watts tweeted 'Car ownership in inner-London is linked to income.
 'The richer you are, the more likely you are to own a car.
 Truth is we're stopping affluent people polluting working class communities.
 Roadworks on London Bridge are pictured on May 18 as the lockdown began to be eased 'The protests on Upper Street are being coordinated by an outside group and many of the attendees aren't Islington residents.